memoio/memo-go-contracts-v2/contracts-sol/contracts-v2/design.md

 ## golang

-+ go-mefs only need proxy.sol and getter.sol;
++ go-mefs only need proxy.sol(include Owner.sol, which contains address of other contracts) and getter.sol;

 ## upgrade

-+ data sol: better no upgrade
++ data sol(erc、pool、role、token、fs、kmanage): better no upgrade
-+ control sol: can upgrade
++ control sol(access、pledge、issu): can upgrade
 + base control sol: can upgrage
 + auth sol: can upgrade, be caution;